camunda-consulting/camunda-7-code-examples/snippets/extended-serialization/README.md

 Packaging of process applications
 ---------------------------------

-A process application that uses this dataformat configurator can be found in the snippet [extended-serialization-process](https://github.com/camunda/camunda-consulting/tree/master/snippets/extended-serialization-process)
+A process application that uses this dataformat configurator can be found in the sub module [extended-serialization-process](extended-serialization-process)

 For the class loading you have to set the artifacts that are used by the DataFormatConfigurator to the scope provided.
 They must not be packaged into the war, otherwise the serialization will not use your custom serializer and deserializer.